 Hey everyone!
-So if you are either new to my blog or have been referred to this post by Amy, welcome and I will introduce myself.
+So if you are either new to my blog, welcome and I will introduce myself.

 My name is Sam and I have bipolar and PTSD from a traumatic 3 years in school as a pre-teen.
 I also in a not-so-unrelated sense am on the autistic spectrum and was diagnosed way back when I was 7 and there was very little knowledge about the disability.
 From 2008 to the beginning of 2018 I have suffered from numb depression on top of all this.
 It stuck with me through college and especially after college but the numbness somehow evaporated early this year and I felt like I was reborn.
 I took it upon myself to start a blog getting out all of my frustrations with my life in the past and present, and educated people on what it’s like with my conditions and what it is not like.
 Shortly after, I rejoined twitter and quickly became a Mental Health Advocate.
 I connected with a lot of people with similar experiences in little to no time and felt comfortable in my own skin again to say the least.
 Then a few months later I noticed a tweet from a recent new follower called @MySimpleMind.
 She was trying to recruit people for a brand new twitter group that was called the @MHCrisisAngels.
 I immediately took this opportunity to get involved in what I saw as a cause in social media that had the potential to help more people than anyone at the time probably expected.
 I DM’d her.
 She asked me a few questions to make sure I was a good fit for this kind of work.
 And sure enough, later that day, I was a MH Crisis Angel and nearly 2 months later I am blessed to be part of this team and what we do 🙂

 Anyway, so what I wanted to tell everyone given the title of this post is about my role as a MH Crisis Angel and what a typical day is like for me in that role.